kelivreno/kelivreno/README.md

 - 🔭 I’m currently working on **Fullstack web-apps**

-- 👯 I’m looking to collaborate on **with others on Flutter and React native**
+- 👯 I’m looking to collaborate **with others on Flutter and React native**

 - 🥅 2023 Goals: **Learn Matlab, AI/ML, and continue contributing to Open Source**